Landau Theory of Dynamic Critical Phenomena in the Rayleigh-Benard System: Equilibrium and dynamic critical phenomena

-The buoyancy force originates from the thermal expansion.
-On the level of hydrodynamics we express it simply (as it is done in Boussinesq equation) by letting the mass density to depend on the temperature.
+Now we turn to the buoyancy force that originates in the thermal expansion.
+On the level of hydrodynamics we express it simply (as it is done in Boussinesq equation) by letting the mass density depend on the temperature.
 On the SMT level we have only the order parameter $\nu$ as the state variable and we have to therefore express it in terms of $\nu$.
 We again compare this difficulty with the same type of difficulty we encountered in the analysis of the van der Waals gas.
 The attractive energy is included on the ET level in (\ref{vdW1}) simply by changing the energy $E$ (that is the state variable on the ET level) while its specification in (\ref{vdW2}) on the SMT level requires a deeper insight into the physics involved.
 The insight that leads us to express the thermal expansion in terms of $\nu$ is that the thermal expansion is caused by an increase in the microscopic flux of the particles composing the fluid.
 We therefore assume that the buoyancy force is proportional to $\nu$.
-Of course, in the thermal expansion the fluid particles leave a given volume of the fluid in all directions (and not only in the vertical direction) but we can assume that the movement of the fluid particles in all directions is proportional to $\nu$.
-In fact, we do not have to interpret $\nu$ as a microscopic flow only in the vertical direction.
-As we have already noted previously, the order parameter in the Landau theory does not have to have a very precise physical interpretation since it disappears in the MaxEnt reduction.
-We can regard $\nu$ as a scalar characterizing the intensity of the microscopic flow.
+This means that the buoyancy force makes its appearance in the coefficient $\varpi_2$.

-The second force, the friction force, is too complex to be expressed in terms of $\nu$.
-We thus consider it as a rate entropic force similarly as in the van der Waals fluid the repulsive excluded-volume type force is an entropic force.
-The friction force thus makes appearance in the Landau polynomial in the coefficient $\varpi_3$.
 The first term $\varpi_1 \nu$ in the Landau polynomial (\ref{Lanpol}) is absent since $\nu$ is not constrained.
 The order parameter $n$ in the Landau theory of the van der Waals fluid is constrained since the total number of microscopic particles $N$ remains constant.

-The generalized homogeneity (\ref{genhom1}) implied by the Landau polynomial is thus
+The generalized homogeneity (\ref{Lgh}) implied by the Landau polynomial is thus

 where $b=\left(\nabla T-(\nabla T)^{(cr)}\right)$.
 Consequently,

 where $\nabla \mathfrak{E}= \mathfrak{E}-\mathfrak{E}^{(cr)}$, $\mathfrak{E}=\frac{\partial \mathcal{S}^{(cr)}}{\partial b}$ is the conjugate of the force $b$ that has the physical interpretation of the energy flux on the hydrodynamic scale.
 The flux $\mathfrak{E}^{(cr)}=\frac{\partial \mathcal{S}^{(cr)}}{\partial b}|_{b=b^{(cr)}}$ is $\mathfrak{E}$ at the critical point.